Wedding Ceremony Part IV: Nesuin

 Perspective by Rivka

-is derived from nasoh, to accompany, and referred to
+is derived from “nasoh,” to accompany, and referred to the

-the brides as she was escorted to the grooms home.
+bride as she was escorted to the groom’s home.
+Couples enter

 Nowhere does the Jewish admiration of marriage come through as

-is seen as the beginning of a new world.
-The children who will be
+Each marriage is seen as the beginning of a new world.
+The children

-born figure into this thought, but each couple renews the world as
+who will be born figure into this thought, but each couple renews

-they radiate with the light of committed loving to the world.
+the world as they bring the radiant light of committed loving to the

 Another reference to the new world created by the newlyweds is the